shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 ampersands, and you can have as many value pairs in a query string as you need.

-In our example above, "?r=1&src=me&ref=travel" is the query string.
+In the example above, "?r=1&src=me&ref=travel" is the query string.
 The question mark denotes the beginning of the query string.
 The value pair "ref=travel", most likely refers to the fact that this article is in the travel section.